Master of Education with Principal License

 In my first year as an elementary principal, I have drawn from my experiences in each and every class that was part of the program.
 The instructors’ personal experiences, the reading and reflection, and the conversations with other educators have been invaluable as I put my beliefs into practice.
 I love the work I’m doing and couldn’t have been better prepared to do it.

-A highlight of the administrator licensing program is the practicum, which gives you in-depth working experiences of leadership.
+A highlight of the administrator license program is the practicum, which gives you in-depth working experiences of leadership.
 Through the school-site practicum, you develop and practice the knowledge and skills necessary for successful school administration, including both leadership and management responsibilities.

-Students in the master’s program can complete 18 out of the 38 required semester hours through participation in the Preliminary Administrator License cohort programs, which are available in Central Oregon, Eastern Oregon, Northeastern Oregon, and Willamette Valley.
+Students in the master’s program can complete 18 out of the 38 required semester hours through participation in the Principal License cohort programs, which are available in Central Oregon, Eastern Oregon, Northeastern Oregon, and Willamette Valley.
 Students will need to attend classes during the summer session on the Lewis & Clark campus to complete the other degree requirements.

 What to Expect